 It is notable that the 70D has a hotshoe, while the SX420 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the 70D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 70D was succeeded by the Canon 80D.
+Both the 70D and the SX420 have been discontinued, but can regularly be found used on eBay.
+The 70D was replaced by the Canon 80D, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon 70D better than the Canon SX420 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.